Ayesha78akhtar/Study-Hub/README.md

-we have workedon all tool
+we have worked on all tool